-Be wary of job offers through the Internet that require applicants to remit immediately
+Be wary of job offers through the Internet that requires applicants to remit immediately

-One of the most obvious signs of illegal recruitment is demanding money early in the processing of job application.
-Usually these illegal recruiters demand payment for intended visa, air fare and processing costs via MoneyGram or Western Union.
-In many cases employers pay for the visa so be wary of such possible attempt to make money from these made up fees.
+One of the most obvious signs of illegal recruitment is demanding money early in the processing of job applications.
+Usually, these illegal recruiters demand payment for an intended visa, airfare, and processing costs via MoneyGram or Western Union.
+In many cases, employers pay for the visa so be wary of such possible attempts to make money from these made-up fees.

-Be wary of ads or brochures requiring you to reply and to enclose payment
+Be wary of ads or brochures requiring you to reply and enclose payment

-Some illegal recruiters ask for payment for application forms and processing of papers.
-Applying for jobs abroad never would include such procedure.
+Some illegal recruiters ask for payment for application forms and the processing of papers.
+Applying for jobs abroad never would include the such a procedure.

 Make sure you have the appropriate work visa/permit.

 Be wary of job offers using tourist or visit visas.
 Such visas allow you to enter a country for a specific purpose: to tour the country.
 This means you’re expected to be there as a tourist and not as a worker.
 If an agency tries to explain this apparent “workaround”, walk away and better yet, report this agency to POEA to prevent it from fooling other applicants.

 Make sure you get a valid employment visa or work permit.
 This will bring you peace of mind and avoid worrying you’ll be arrested and deported for trying to work abroad while holding a different type of visa entitlement.

 Never deal with fixers.
 We understand that job application in the Philippines can be a daunting task that combines both bureaucratic red tape (at least the one-stop shop is trying to reduce it!) and an unreasonable list of requirements by employers.
 Fixers try to make life easier for you.
 Or at least that’s what they promise.
 But in reality, they’ll do more harm than good.
 Just avoid them, period.